Plot of Prats de Molló: Consequences

 Despite the failure, the plot had a wide international echo which caused it, according to Eduardo González Calleja, to take on "an unexpected epic dimension" and give "origin to the persistent myth of l'Avi [Macià], precisely at the time of most low popularity of the Dictatorship and its accomplices in Catalonia".
 From then on, Macià developed a feverish propaganda activity for the "Catalan cause".
-In December 1927 he began a trip through Latin America, which culminated in Cuba, where in October 1928 he convened the self-styled Constituent Assembly of Catalan Separatism, from which the Partit Separatista Revolucionari de Catalunya would emerge.
+In December 1927 he began a trip through Latin America, which culminated in Cuba, where in October 1928 he convened the self-styled Constituent Assembly of Catalan Separatism, from which the Partit Separatista Revolucxionari de Catalunya would emerge.
 The Provisional Constitution of the Catalan Republic was approved in the Assembly. and it was also decided that the method of struggle would continue to be the armed uprising of the Catalans, although after the failure of the January 1929 coup led by José Sánchez Guerra, Macià decided to abandon the project of a new invasion and opted for organizing an insurrection in the interior of Catalonia, linked to the various anti-dictatorial and anti-monarchist conspiracies that were being hatched at the time.